 Though cloud storage is a safe place for your data, there is no guarantee of absolute safety.
 Chances are that you may accidentally delete your important files or find your files are missing for OneDrive technical issues sometimes.
 Therefore, it is necessary for you to back up your files on OneDrive to another cloud storage easily and safely with a cloud backup service just in case.

-2. Click “My Storage +” under the “Added Clouds” tab, select your clouds (here is OneDrive and Google Drive), and click “Add”.
+2. Under the My Storage tab, add your cloud drive accounts (here are OneDrive and Google Drive), and click “Add”.
 Then sign in to your account and authorize CBackup to access and manage your files on the cloud.

 4. Name your backup task, click the “Add Source” button to add OneDrive, and click “Add Destination” to add Google Drive.

-4. Click “Start Backup” in the lower right corner to backup files from OneDrive to Google Drive.
+5. Click “Start Backup” in the lower right corner to backup files from OneDrive to Google Drive.